local-ch/lhc/README.md

 #### Throttle

-The throttle interceptor allows you to raise an exception if a predefined quota of an provider request limit is reached in advance.
+The throttle interceptor allows you to raise an exception if a predefined quota of a provider request limit is reached in advance.

 ```ruby
   LHC.configure do |c|